08 Jul What is an asbestos inspection?

 How long does an asbestos inspection take? — It depends on the size of your home, as well as how much access an inspector can get to the inside of walls, attics, basements, and even to boiler insulation and the insulation wrapped around various pipes.

-Most of the time, however, a typical asbestos inspection (through a company like asbestos inspection Sydney) will usually only take an hour or two, as this is the amount of time it takes to gather various samples from around your home and place them in glass vials.
+Most of the time, however, a typical asbestos inspection (through a company like asbestos consultant Sydney) will usually only take an hour or two, as this is the amount of time it takes to gather various samples from around your home and place them in glass vials.

 What happens after an asbestos inspection? — Once all samples have been taken and the vials have been sealed, the testing kit is then sent to a certified laboratory to be tested.
 This testing will usually take a day or two to complete.
 Once the results are known, you will then be sent a report with all the findings from the inspection.
 The report will be signed by both the lab and the technician that visited your home.